-- The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Power line installation access routes (if applicable) - Road and construction area to be demarcated - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions - Placement, type and service of toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labour. - Location & establishment of concrete batching plant facility.
+- The Construction EMP & other relevant site documents - Project to be discussed and all uncertainties are cleared - Method statement/s to be discussed - Power line installation access routes (if applicable) - Road and construction area to be demarcated - Materials stockpile and lay down areas to be demarcated - Method of stockpiling to be discussed - Firefighting procedures - Mandatory firefighting equipment & fire preventative measures - Solid waste removal intentions - Placement, type, and service of toilets to be agreed on - Placement and type of rubbish bins and removal of rubbish to be agreed on - Labour camp to be demarcated and services agreed on - Environmental Education and awareness training session to all contractors & onsite staff/labor. - Location & establishment of concrete batching plant facility. - Safety aspects for construction activities associated with the expansion of the dam.
+This must include safety aspects for on-site staff and/or contractors who will be employed to manage/oversee the dam expansion works.